JaredHermans/VGA-Driver-HDL/README.md

 **Test_Pattern_Gen** module generates 6 different patterns on the VGA display simultaneously and value of i_Pattern determines which one is displayed.

-**VGA_Sync_Pulses** generates HSync and VSync without the front porch or back porch for VGA driver.
+**VGA_Sync_Pulses** module generates HSync and VSync without the front porch or back porch for VGA driver.

-**Sync_To_Count** takes HSync and VSync as inputs and outputs them along with a vertical and horizontal counter to keep track of where you are in the frame.
+**Sync_To_Count** module takes HSync and VSync as inputs and outputs them along with a vertical and horizontal counter to keep track of where you are in the frame.

-**VGA_Sync_Porch** modifies HSync and VSync to include the front porch and back porch.
+**VGA_Sync_Porch** module modifies HSync and VSync to include the front porch and back porch.